Maintenance: it’s the ordinary work of everyday life.

 The guide also includes a 28-page workbook of questions, exercises, examples (you’ll find out probably more than you want to know about how I do my laundry), and worksheets to help you create systems to stay current with the routine tasks of your daily life, rather than repeat endless and stressful cycles of catch-up.

-Time: This section includes in-depth exploration of the important questions of frequency, duration and timing that are crucial to finding the comfortable rhythm that maintenance needs.
+- Time: Answering the questions of frequency, duration and timing are crucial to finding the comfortable rhythm that maintenance needs.

-Energy: This section is an in-depth exploration of balancing the physical, emotional, spiritual, mental and financial energy required and returned by a maintenance activity so you aren’t drained by it.
+- Energy: Balancing the physical, emotional, spiritual, mental and financial energy required and returned by a maintenance activity keeps it from being draining.

 When you put all the elements together, the resulting system creates a container which holds everything you need to give attention to maintenance in a timely, effective and willing way.

 With such a container in place, it’s easy to engage in necessary maintenance sooner rather than later.